e-lua/e-lua/README.md

 ## About me

 - 👀 I’m interested in Golang, Python, ML and AI.
-- 🌱 I’m currently learning Rust
+- 🌱 I’m currently learning Kubernetes
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...